S. P. Hinduja

 Srichand Parmanand Hinduja (28 November 1935 – 17 May 2023) was an Indian-born British billionaire businessman.
 He was the primary shareholder and chairman of Hinduja Group of companies, together with his brother Gopichand.

 Early life

-Srichand Parmanand Hinduja was born on 28 November 1935 in Karachi, Sindh province, British India.
+Srichand Parmanand Hinduja was born on 28 November 1935 to Sindhi Hindu family in Karachi, Sindh province, British India.
 He was the second son of Parmanand Deepchand Hinduja and Jamuna Parmanand Hinduja.
 He was educated at Davar's College of Commerce and R. D. National College, both in Mumbai.

 Business career

 Hinduja began his career in his father's textile and trading businesses in Bombay, India, and Tehran, Iran.
 His successful businesses in his early career included the sale of food commodities (onions and potatoes) and iron ore from India to Iran.

 With the acquisition of Ashok Leyland (from British Leyland) and Gulf Oil (from Chevron) in the 1980s and the establishment of banks in Switzerland and India in the 1990s, Hinduja became one of India's best-known business tycoons alongside such names as Tata, Birla, and Ambani.
 In 2012, the Group acquired the US firm Houghton International, the world's largest metal fluids manufacturer, for $1.045 billion, forming a consortium with the help of Ghouse Mohammed Asif, (Director of Private Equity of JP Morgan) and Henry Paulson, former United States Secretary of the Treasury and formerly of Goldman Sachs.

 Hinduja's business approach was conservative and opportunistic, investing in diversified business sectors ranging from oil and gas, banking and finance, and IT to real estate, energy and chemicals, power, and media and entertainment.